temideveloper/Rs-App-Guides/TemiWayFinder/README.md

 <img src="documentation/megaphone.png" align="right" height="150"/>

 # TemiWayFinder
 TemiWayFinder is a versatile application used for wayfinding purposes.
-It will direct users to a location before automtically returning to a saved starting position
+It will direct users to a location before automtically returning to the start position

 Locations captured using Temi's internal mapping are displayed inside this app and they can be configured to announce speeches upon arrival at each location.
 Temi will then be programmed to move back to the location named "Start" after arriving at the destination